-This document explains the process for the setup, configuration, and troubleshooting of a Televac EthernetIP device.
+This application note explains the process for the setup, configuration, and troubleshooting of a Televac® EthernetIP device.
 In order to communicate with the unit, the EthernetIP device’s IP address will need to be configured to the same network as the PLC.
 The following steps describe how to establish the initial connection, and what steps to follow should any issues arise.
 The first setup option assumes internet connectivity and makes use of an IP address configuration utility tool for the module.
-If an internet connection is not available, refer to the Setup and Troubleshooting Guide for Televac EthernetIP Option 2 (televac_an3018).
+If an internet connection is not available, refer to the Setup and Troubleshooting Guide for Televac®️ EthernetIP Option 2.

 Please see the EthernetIP for MX200 User Manual for a full description on Class 1 and Class 3 connections, and a complete ADI table including data instance, name, array length, access, and description.
 Please see Application Note 3016 for downloading an Electronic Data Sheet (EDS) file to a PLC.

-2.2 Save the file to the computer, and then open the folder and run IPConfig Setup.exe.
-Install the IPConfig program
+1.2 Save the file to the computer, and then open the folder and run IPConfig Setup.exe.
+Install the IPConfig program.

-3.1.4 Find the “Ethernet adapter Local Area Connection”, and mark down the IPv4 Address and Subnet Mask.
+2.4 Find the “Ethernet adapter Ethernet”, and mark down the IPv4 Address and Subnet Mask.
 This will be the network to assign to the unit.
 In order to communicate on the network properly, a different IP address on the network that is not in use by any other device will be needed.
 IT help may be needed to verify at this step; if the unit IP address conflicts with any other device on the network the unit will not communicate.

-3.1.5 Run the IPConfig utility downloaded from HMS in step 2.1.
+2.5 Run the IPConfig utility downloaded from HMS.
 Once open, scan the network to find the device.